RohanNero/UnoRe-RWA/NOTES.md

 Now the vault swaps $250 STBT into USDC as the user's rewards since he owned 25% of initial amount.
 The vault finally transfers the $50,250 to the user.
 The vault's final STBT balance is $200,750.

+### Possible upgrades

+1. instead of using `stableBalance` + `minimumReceive` as the rewards to send to users when they `claim()`, we could just increment the user's balance with the `minimumReceive` and then transfer the balance
+2. total STBT earned by the vault as rewards can be calculated by `totalClaimed` + `viewRedeemable()`, then using this number you can caluclate the amount of rewards a user should receieve.
+This way users can't repeatedly `stake` and `claim` to keep receiving rewards proportional to the amount they staked.

+For example:

+User `stake`s 25% / $50,000 of `initialAmount` ($200,000).
+Then `claim`s $250 out of $1000 rewards earned by the vault.
+Then the user `stake`s again and now has 25% of the `initialAmount` again.
+The user calls `claim` to try and get 25% of the remaining $750 that is redeemable, currently the user can do this.
+To correct this, we need to somehow calculate his rewards and end up with 0 as the answer.

+currently we get his rewards with the formula:

+r = (t - i) / (i / u)
+r = d / p

+rewards = (totalAssets - initialAssets) / (initialAssets / userStake)
+rewards = totalRedeemable / portion

+But a revised formula that accounts for the amount that the user has already claimed could be:

+rewards = ((t - i) - (e - c)) / (i / u) <---------- WORK IN PROGRESS, THIS DOESN'T WORK

+**where**:

+t/totalAssets = total amount of STBT in the vault i/initialAssets = initial amount of STBT in the vault e/totalEarned = total amount of stbt sent to the vault (totalRedeemable + totalClaimed) c/claimed = total amount the user has claimed u/userStake = total amount of stablecoins the user staked

+**variables:**

+- totalClaimed - total stbt rewards claiemd
+- totalEarned - total stbt rewards sent to vault (this is totalRedeemable + totalClaimed)
+- claimed[msg.sender] - how much the user has claimed
+-